Omkar2240/Digital-Clock/README.md

 # Digital-Clock
- A basic digital watch as a begineer's project.
+ A basic digital watch as a beginner's project.

 This is my first project.